• Skip to primary navigation

 ~ Fresh mussels in their shells – one pound (450 grams) per person.

-~ Tomato and onion sauce – one cup per person.
+~ Tomato and onion sauce - one cup per person.
+If you are making for more than 4 people, reduce this to three-quarters of a cup.

 ~ Cream – 2 tablespoons per person.

-Pin for later
+Save for later

-Other recipes
+Related recipes

-• Creamy seafood linguine
+Creamy seafood linguine with lobster

-• Salmon and broccoli pasta
+• Salmon and broccoli pasta in a frying pan.

-The recipe
+📋The recipe

 Fresh mussels with pasta in a spicy tomato sauce

 Fresh mussels with pasta in a spicy tomato sauce make the perfect meal for a special occasion or just as a treat for the family.
-Plump juicy mussels are cooked in their shells in my special chilli tomato and onion sauce and then mixed with cream before being served on a bed of pasta.
+Plump, juicy mussels are cooked in their shells in my special chilli tomato and onion sauce and then mixed with cream before being served on a bed of pasta.
 This is a spicy, garlicky dish, perfect for when you want something different but don't want to spend hours in the kitchen.

 Recipe by: Veronica